Written by: Martina Vavrusova Hedegaard, Ph.D. / Technologist / SD Freeze Drying

 However, cooking with hemp seed oil is generally not recommended due to its high level of unsaturation, which makes this oil on one hand very nutritionally interesting but on the other hand very unstable when exposed to high temperatures.

-Therefore, the hemp seed oil is a great addition to salad dressings, pesto sauce, smoothies, raw bars, and other beverages.
+Therefore, hemp seed oil is a great addition to salad dressings, pesto sauce, smoothies, raw bars, and other beverages.

 - Due to the high content of PUFAs in hemp seed oil and their possible polymerisation when exposed to oxygen, hemp seed oil can be used as drying oil to produce paints, varnishes, durable floor coverings etc.

-- The hemp seed oil has also found use in body care products like soaps and shampoos.
+- The hemp seed oil has also found used in body care products like soaps and shampoos.
 Adequate precautions should be taken when using hemp seed oil in such products because, as mentioned earlier, the high content of unsaturated fatty acids may cause the hemp seed oil to oxidize.

 - However, the presence of these essential fatty acids in body care products has demonstrated good skin benefits including healing properties.
 Therefore, stabilisation in emulsion and further drying techniques may provide certain protection of the essential fatty acids and make them more stable for further applications.